BeanstalkFarms/Basin-Docs/guides/using-wells/swap.md

 11. Confirm the approval transaction in your wallet, and your hardware wallet, if applicable.
 You should verify that the transaction is interacting with the [correct contract](../../resources/contracts.md) before signing it.
 12. Select “Swap”.
 13. Confirm the transaction in your wallet and your hardware wallet, if applicable.
 You should verify that the transaction is interacting with the [correct contract](../../resources/contracts.md) before signing it.
-14. After the transaction has been confirmed by the network, your received tokens will be in your wallet.
+14. After the transaction has been confirmed by the network, your tokens will be in your wallet.